BloxxiKola/ROBLOX-Tutorials/Variables & Functions.md

 We now have a Part in the Workspace.
 Now, right click that part in your `Explorer` tab, and hover over "Insert Object", and click "Script".

 ![](http://orig02.deviantart.net/7a10/f/2016/244/f/b/insertscript_by_bloxxikola-dag4x42.png "Insert a script.")

+Now we have a Part in the Workspace, and a Script in that part.
+Next, double-click the script to open the editor.

+In the editor, type `local part = game.Workspace.Part` to set a variable as the part.

+Remember!
+Capitalization is very important, one mispelled or miscapitalized word can error the entire script!